Joe Maurath, Jr., My First Outdoor Display Pole, 1958.

 By Joe Maurath, Jr.; posted December 15, 2022

-View Original (4000 x 2664) 2612KB
+View Original: Click to zoom, then click to magnify (4000 x 2664) 2612KB

 I already had well-established fascination with openwire pole lines and insulators when this photo was taken when we were living on a country road in Brockton, MA.
 I did not have any insulators at the time (that first happened two years later in 1960) however I always enjoyed hand-drawing utility poles and putting together small replica poles like the one you see here assembled with two clothespins as double-crossarms.
 My creativity advanced in following years by using window shade rollers (wood) as poles and popsicle sticks for crossarms.
 Old cylindrical metal parts from tossed-away radios looked great as transformers and I commonly used my mother's thread as wire.
 Larger-scale pole line gear came about in the early 1960s when I used 4-inch-long nails as pins upon 1x3s as crossarms and if I was lucky to find an old glass teapot cover, they made for great finishing touches as insulators!